 Your Chattanooga home’s plumbing system is built to flow one way; however, sometimes the water flow reverses, which is called backflow, and it can cause serious health problems if you fail to protect yourself.
-If you’re worried about contaminated water flowing back into your home’s plumbing system, contact Scenic City Heating, AC & Plumbing to find out how backflow prevention can protect you and your family.
+If you’re worried about contaminated water flowing back into your home’s plumbing system, contact Scenic City Heating & AC to find out how backflow prevention can protect you and your family.

 If you’re tired of running out of hot water, find out if a tankless water heater is right for you.

 As mentioned, your home’s plumbing system is designed to flow one way, but various issues can arise that cause contaminated water, liquids, and gasses to flow back into your home.
 Most times, this happens when there’s a connection between potable and non-potable water lines.

 - Back Pressure Back pressure occurs when water pressure from a non-potable water source becomes higher than the pressure in your clean water supply, and is usually the result of issues with sprinklers, boilers, and power washing tools.

 - Back Siphonage When you lose pressure in your clean water supply it can cause contaminated water to get sucked back into the system.
 This usually occurs when you have a main water line break or when the fire department requires a large quantity of water to put out a fire.

 If wastewater and other harmful substances find their way into your water supply, it can expose your family members and pets to pollutants and pathogens that can make them seriously ill.

 There are a few devices that can prevent backflow from bringing contaminated water into your home; the first is an air gap.